High on the Durmitor plateau, where pine forests meet high meadows, stories of mountain cures still move from hearth to hearth.

 One of the strangest—and most memorable—tells that when a person’s hair begins to thin, the surest remedy is fresh cow dung spread across the scalp.

-But definitely check out our Top 10 Traditional Hairloss Remedies if animal manure hair mask is not your thing.
+Explore how our ancestors approached this issue in Top 10 Timeless Hairloss Folk Remedies if animal manure hair mask is not your thing.

 Before pharmacies and bottled tonics, villagers in the Žabljak region worked with whatever life gave them.